 Faith and Liberty Discovery Center

 Set to open on May 1, 2021 along Independence Mall, the Faith and Liberty Discovery Center invites visitors to its interactive website to explore the diverse Visions of America from historical Americans such as William Penn and Martin Luther King, Jr. NOTE: Tickets are available now for those able to visit the new museum in-person.

 Institute of Contemporary Art

-Local tour company Philly Tour Hub has partnered with Amazon to deliver a series of one-hour virtual tours that can be enjoyed online.
+Local tour company WeVenture has partnered with Amazon to deliver a series of one-hour virtual tours that can be enjoyed online.
 Three options from their Urban Adventures line of tours are currently available to book digitally, including Historic Highlights of Old City Philadelphia, The Birthplace of America: Virtually Explore Philadelphia’s Independence National Park, and Murals and Mosaics of South Philadelphia.
 Each tour features a live guide that leads the tour, offering commentary and insights as videos, photos, and other content is shared along the way.